 Read also about Greece: Best areas to Stay in Lefkada

 2. Laganas, where to stay in Zakynthos for nightlife

 Laganas is a large beach resort town in the south of the island.
 It’s the primary hotspot for Zakynthos’ famous nightlife scene, largely centered around the main Laganas Road, also known as the Laganas Strip.

 The ‘Strip’ is filled with a number of popular clubs, bars, late-night restaurants, and fast-food establishments.
 It gets incredibly busy in the evenings through the party season from June to September.
 If you are not a fan of crowds, it is best avoided during the summer, particularly at night.

 There is a range of accommodation available along the strip, so if the party scene is your primary reason for visiting Zakynthos, you can stay just a few steps from the heart of the action.
 No need to worry about getting lost on a long walk home after a night out.

 If clubs are not your preference, there are plenty of bars and tavernas away from the busy strip.
 Particularly along the waterfront, you can find a wide selection of cocktail bars and restaurants that provide the venues for relaxed evenings of wining and dining by the sea.

-During the day you can spend your time relaxing on the long sandy beach that runs along the length of the town.
+During the day you can spend your time relaxing on the long sandy Laganas beach with crystal clear, warm, and shallow water.
+It’s always a popular place from May to October.
 Serviced by a number of cafes and beach bars, as well as several mini-marts, there are plenty of amenities to keep you comfortable and refreshed.